 As you can understand from the measurements used in the previous paragraph, in the case of skirt basic measurements, the finished garment measurements correspond to the body ones.
 If you want to explain your shoppers how to measure themselves for a skirt, here some indications:

-Waist circumference: this measurement should be taken at the narrowest point of the trunk, usually above the belly button keeping the tape parallel to the floor.
+This measurement should be taken at the narrowest point of the trunk, usually above the belly button keeping the tape parallel to the floor.

-Hip circumference: this measurement is taken with the measurement tape parallel to the floor, at the point of maximum projection of the buttocks.
+This measurement is taken with the measurement tape parallel to the floor, at the point of maximum projection of the buttocks.

-Length: the length of the skirt should be the distance between the waist (measured as per above description) and the projected final length of the skirt.
+The length of the skirt should be the distance between the waist (measured as per above description) and the projected final length of the skirt.